Tiramisioux/cinemate/README.md

 External drive should be formatted as ntfs or ext4 and be labeled "RAW".

 For starting/stopping recording:
-- fin web browser, tap (or click) the preview screen
+- in web browser: tap (or click) the preview screen
-- from CLI (running Cinemate manually), type `rec`
+- from CLI (running Cinemate manually): type `rec`
-- via GPIO, attach a momentary switch (or simply short circuit) to GPIO 04 or 05
+- via GPIO: attach a momentary switch (or simply short circuit) to GPIO 04 or 05 (can be changed in `home/pi/cinemate/src/settings.json`)

 A rec LED light can be connected to GPIO 21.